Random-user420/bestKabu/README.md

 **Hint:** On some browsers the Extension shows the link to digikabu.de even if you're on the website.
 Please check your Privacy settings and Extension permissions.

 ## Lesson highlighting
-**Note:** Please submit (create an github issue) your school lesson abbreviations to mark them in color
+**Note:** Please submit (create an github issue) your school lesson abbreviations to set presets for the color.

 ## Login by Extension